sylvaticus/BetaML.jl/docs/src/tutorials/Betaml_tutorial_getting_started.md

 ## [Using BetaML from other programming languages](@id using_betaml_from_other_languages)

-Thanks to respectively [PyJulia](https://github.com/JuliaPy/pyjulia) and [JuliaCall](https://github.com/Non-Contradiction/JuliaCall), using BetaML in Python or R is almost as simple as using a native library.
-In both cases we need first to download and install the Julia binaries for our operating system from [JuliaLang.org](https://julialang.org/).
-Be sure that Julia is working by opening the Julia terminal and e.g. typing `println("hello world")` (JuliaCall has an option to install a private-to-R version of Julia from within R).
-Also, in both case we do not need to think to converting Python/R objects to Julia objects when calling a Julia function and converting back the result from the Julia object to a Python or R object, as this is handled automatically by PyJulia and JuliaCall, at least for simple types (arrays, strings, ...).
-A different [JuliaCall](https://cjdoris.github.io/PythonCall.jl/stable/juliacall/) is also awailable to call from Python, that downloads Julia for you.
+In this section we learn how to use `BetaML` in Python or R is almost as simple as to use a native library, with objects converted automatically between Julia and Python, and hence no specific package wrappers are needed.
+For Python we will show two separate "Julia from Python" interfaces, [PyJulia](https://github.com/JuliaPy/pyjulia) and [JuliaCall](https://github.com/cjdoris/PythonCall.jl) with the second one being the most recent one, while for R we will show the [JuliaCall](https://github.com/Non-Contradiction/JuliaCall) R package (no relations with the homonymous Python package).

 ### Use BetaML in Python

+#### With the classical `pyjulia` package

+[PyJulia](https://github.com/JuliaPy/pyjulia) is a relativelly old method to use Julia code and libraries in Python.
+It works great but it requires that you already have a Julia working installation on your PC, so we need first to download and install the Julia binaries for our operating system from [JuliaLang.org](https://julialang.org/).
+Be sure that Julia is working by opening the Julia terminal and e.g. typing `println("hello world")`

+Install `PyJulia` with:

 ```
 $ python3 -m pip install --user julia   # the name of the package in `pip` is `julia`, not `PyJulia`
 ```

 For the sake of this tutorial, let's also install in Python a package that contains the dataset that we will use:
 ```
 $ python3 -m pip install --user sklearn # only for retrieving the dataset in the python way